 Distribution from a relevant property trust settled by Will: when s.144 applies

-- property comprised in a person’s estate immediately before his death is settled on discretionary trusts by their will, and
+IHTA84/S144 applies where property comprised in a person’s estate immediately before death is settled on discretionary trusts by their will, and

 - within two years of that person’s death, and

-- before any interest in possession has subsisted in the property (and where the testator dies on or after 22 March 2006, an interest in possession here means only an immediate post death interest or a disabled person’s interest (IHTM16060))
+- before any interest in possession has subsisted in the property (where the testator dies on or after 22 March 2006, an interest in possession here means only an immediate post death interest or a disabled person’s interest (IHTM16060)),

 - would prima facie give rise to a proportionate charge or flat rate charge (for example, an event resulting in the deceased’s widow becoming beneficially entitled would be such a chargeable occasion), or

 - would prima facie give rise to such a charge but for IHTA84/S75 and 75A and IHTA84/S76 or IHTA84/Sch4 para 16(1) (relief for property going to employee trusts, charities, political parties, IHTA84/Sch 3 bodies, public benefit, and maintenance funds for historic buildings etc) and for deaths on or after 10 December 2014 IHTA84/S65(4).

 Where the conditions outlined above are not satisfied, and therefore IHTA84/S144 cannot apply, include cases where

 - property is given by will for immediate absolute distribution at the discretion of executors or others, or